 The client had an area of wasted garden that they wanted to utilise and Dab Den created a long and narrow garden room 2.5m wide and 9.5m long.

-So, don’t be put off by the need for Planning Permission, the rules it might layout for the design and materials, might just workout in your favor, as with this build!
+So, don’t be put off by the need for Planning Permission, the rules it might layout for the design and materials, might just work out in your favour, as with this build!

 For more information about Dab Den, visit their website.